The Difference Between Loading Dock Levelers and Edge of Docks

 Last but not least, traditional dock levelers offer a wider variety of leveler styles to fit your loading dock needs and restrictions, including:

 As opposed to traditional dock levelers that are mounted within a dock pit, edge of docks are designed to be mounted directly to the dock face.
 While this configuration offers less flexibility for handling a variety of dock and trailer heights, edge of dock levelers are perfect for warehouses or industrial facilities that service trucks with minimal height differences.
-Captive fleets, for instance, will typically have a predictable, standard height. (include example graphic in this section)
+Captive fleets, for instance, will typically have a predictable, standard height.

 Edge of dock levelers have similar functionality to traditional dock levelers—the lip is raised up, extended and then lowered to bridge the dock to the trailer bed.